 If you are just looking for some free space to backup your personal files, I recommend Google Drive.
-It comes with 15GB of free storage and allows you to back up lower-quality versions of your pictures for free without it counting towards your storage quota.
+It comes with free 15GB of space and allows you to share files back up lower-quality versions of your pictures for free without it counting towards your storage quota.

-For businesses and work files, and if you want collaboration for your whole team, then I recommend going with Sync.com as their service is built for collaborative teamwork.
-It's the best Dropbox Business alternative out there.
+For businesses and work files, and if you want collaboration for your whole team, I recommend going with Sync.com as their service is built for collaborative teamwork.

 Sync’s free plan offers 5GB of free storage, although the amount of data transfer is limited.
 Paid plans are also not expensive, starting at $49 a year, with 500GB of storage.

 Sync.com the best alternative to Dropbox out there.